thhdragon/krusty-rs/docs/finished_plans/shared_code_migration_plan.md

 - Document required refactors in dependent crates (host, simulator, tests).
 - Note any changes to serialization formats or trait bounds.
     - The `MotionType` enum and related trajectory types are now only defined in `krusty_shared::trajectory`.
 All code must use the shared version.
 Duplicates in host have been removed.
+    - All API models for web endpoints are now defined in `krusty_shared::api_models` and re-exported in host.
+    - Print job state/enums are now unified in `krusty_shared::print_job` and used by host only.

 ---